costinchelu/DOCS/Elements/Java OOP.md

 Examples: Serializable, Clonnable and Remote interface.
 All these interfaces are empty interfaces.

 Marker interfaces can be replaced by annotations (they convey metadata about the class to its consumers without creating a sepparate type for it).

-## Make an immutable class

--> add final modifier to class
--> all fields private final
--> no setters
--> use deep copy to initialize all fields by a constructor
--> clone() - return a copy of the object (instead of the actual object reference)